Gissio/radpro/docs/devices/FNIRSI GC-03/install.md

-# Installing Rad Pro on FNIRSI GC-03 Geiger counters
+# Installing Rad Pro on FNIRSI GC-03 Geiger Counters

 This guide explains how to install the Rad Pro firmware on FNIRSI GC-03 Geiger counters.

-## What you'll need
+## What You'll Need

 * **USB data cable:** Must support data transfer, not just charging.

-## Step 1: Flash the firmware
+## Step 1: Flash the Firmware

 1. Download and extract the latest `radpro-[version].zip` from [Rad Pro releases](https://github.com/Gissio/radpro/releases).
 2. Disconnect the device from USB.